Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 📝 Tip: `uv` uses the `pyproject.toml` to manage dependencies and environments.

-## Benchmarking Python Dependency Installation Tools
+## Python Packaging: The Benchmark Battle

 Choosing the right Python tool for dependency management can drastically impact the development speed[^6].
 We benchmarked three popular tools — `pip`, `Poetry`, and `uv` — to measure their performance for:
 - Virtual environment creation